AMI Cardiogenic Shock Management with NCSI Algorithm

 With regard to use of the NCSI algorithm to expedite patient management at his community hospital, Dr. Singh explains that after a year of using the algorithm, they have found it to be simple and objective.
 They appreciate that it has been validated across multiple centers.
 Most notably, he explains, it really improves outcomes.
 Outcomes at his hospital have improved into the 80% survival range since adopting the protocol, a notable improvement over the 50% or higher mortality seen nationwide for patients with cardiogenic shock.
 “We owed it to our patients to adopt a robust algorithm,” Dr. Singh explains, noting that it has been a “very fruitful journey with this protocol for us.”

 - Improving Survival in Cardiogenic Shock by Adopting a Uniform Approach to Systems of Care

 - Bill O’Neill: New Data from NCSI & Improving Outcomes in Cardiogenic Shock

-- Updates on the Detroit Cardiogenic Shock Initiative
+- The National Cardiogenic Shock Initiative (NCSI)

 To learn more about the Impella® platform of heart pumps, including important risk and safety information associated with the use of the devices, please visit: abiomed.com/important-safety-information